Florida students entering grade nine may choose from one of five options to earn a standard diploma. They are

 - An Advanced International Certificate of Education (AICE) curriculum

-Florida's public high school graduation requirements are specified in the following sections of Florida Statute:
+Florida's public high school graduation requirements are specified in the following sections of Florida Statute (F.S.):

-For more information on local public school district graduation programs, please contact the school district.
+For more information on local public school district graduation programs, contact the school district.

 Standard High School Diploma Designations

-Students may earn one or more designations on their standard high school diploma - the scholar designation and the merit designation per section 1003.4285, F.S.
-Requirements are listed in the graduation requirements charts by grade nine entering cohort year.
+Students may earn one or more designations on their standard high school diploma—the scholar designation and the merit designation per s.
+1003.4285, F.S.
+Requirements are listed in the graduation requirements chart.

 State Assessments for High School Graduation